The Ssese Islands

 The Island covers an approximate 40 hectares (100 acres) of rain forests 23kms from Entebbe near the Equator in Lake Victoria in Uganda.

-The Island is home to a diverse wildlife consist of over 120 bird species, crocodile, hippos and monitor lizards.
+The Island is home to diverse wildlife consist of over 120 bird species, crocodile, hippos and monitor lizards.
 The Island provides sufficient foods in varieties for the chimpanzees.

 The Island was designed as an eco-friendly project that consists of compost toilets, rainwater collection.
 The Island has been set up with proper waste management practices and a solar system set up providing electricity and hot water.